toolness/hackasaurus-puppet-data/README.md

 Run `fab -l` for more commands, and `fab -d <command>` for detailed help on a particular command.

+## Secrets ##

+All passwords and other secrets for Hackasaurus applications are stored in `secrets.json`.
+Feel free to change this as necessary.

 ## Local Configuration ##

 Virtual hosting configurations are used for the domains of Hackasaurus sites.
 To make development and testing easy, each site can also be accessed at its normal domain suffixed with .dev.